Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Introspective Prediction Learners

 The choice of using meta-learning to obtain introspective learners not only works well in our multi-prediction tasks, but also should scale to larger tasks with function approximation in future work.
-In practice, performance difference between algorithms that employ step size adaption and not, is stark.
-Step-size adaption methods like Adam and RMSProp can dramatically speed up training in neural networks.
-In online Reinforcement Learning, extensions of Autostep have be shown to improve prediction and control performance with function approximation \cite{kearney2018tidbd,guenther2019meta}.
-We discuss these extensions, and how out results go beyond stateless tracking at the end of the paper.
+Step-size adaption methods like Adam and RMSProp can speed up training in neural networks and make learning more robust to non-stationarity.
+In online reinforcement learning, extensions of Autostep have be shown to improve prediction and control performance with function approximation \citep{kearney2018tidbd,guenther2020examining}.
+We discuss these extensions, and how our results go beyond stateless tracking at the end of the paper.
+It is worth emphasizing that introspective learners are not optimal learners and that they are in fact the most common type of agent used in deep reinforcement learning.
+The main criterion is that an introspective agent should regulate it's own updates based on an internal measure of learning progress.